Wedding of Princess Patricia and Alexander Ramsay

 The wedding of Princess Patricia of Connaught and Commander The Honourable Alexander Ramsay took place on Thursday, 27 February 1919 at Westminster Abbey.
 Princess Patricia, a granddaughter of Queen Victoria, was a popular member of the British royal family, while Ramsay, third son of the 13th Earl of Dalhousie, was an officer in the Royal Navy.

 It was the first royal wedding held at Westminster Abbey since Richard II married Anne of Bohemia there in 1382.
 Princess Patricia gave up her royal title upon marriage, leaving the Abbey as Lady Patricia Ramsay with precedence before marchionesses of England.

 Engagement

 The marriage of Princess Patricia of Connaught had been the subject of much speculation throughout the Edwardian era.
 Rumoured suitors included the King of Spain, the Prince Royal of Portugal, the Hereditary Grand Duke of Mecklenburg-Strelitz and Grand Duke Michael Alexandrovich of Russia.

 She reportedly first met Alexander Ramsay in 1908.
 A romance later developed when, in October 1911, Ramsay was appointed aide-de-camp to Princess Patricia's father, then Governor General of Canada.
 The Duke of Connaught disapproved of his daughter's choice.
-After much convincing and the end of World War I, the engagement was announced in December 1918.
+After much convincing and the end of the First World War, the engagement was announced in December 1918.

 Her cousin, King George V, granted his consent to the marriage pursuant to the Royal Marriages Act 1772 on 11 February 1919.